Burning Man festival exodus begins through drying mud

 Others partied on in the rain.

-Videos posted to social media showed costumed revelers - including a few children - sliding through the sticky mess, most of them covered from head to toe in wet earth.
+Videos posted to social media showed costumed revellers - including a few children - sliding through the sticky mess, most of them covered from head to toe in wet earth.

 "When you get pushed to extremes, that's when the most fun happens," said Brian Fraoli, 45, a veteran "burner" who works in finance in New York.